 Management has also considered a non-significant judgement relating to climate change.
-No material impact on the judgements and estimates made in the preparation of the financial statements has been identified.
-This consideration focussed on the Company's going concern position.
+The impact of climate change, including risks identified in the Strategic Report on page 26, on the Company's financial statements has been considered.
+No material impact on the judgements and estimates made in the preparation of the Company's financial statements has been identified (refer to Note 3 for more details).
+This consideration focussed on the Company's going concern position, including the cash flow prepared for the directors' assessment referred to in Note 2.